ganbuan/CyberNotebook/README.md

 | User Friendliness | Less user-friendly | Most user-friendly | Highly user-friendly with proper customisation |
 | Syntax Highlighting | Not available | Built-in | Can be used with some plug-ins |

-Script files can be edited using any text editor and has the extension <i>.sh</i>.
-Every script should also start from shebang: <i>#!</i> followed by the name of the interpreter (e.g. /bin/bash)
+Script files can be edited using any text editor and has the extension *.sh*.
+Every script should also start from shebang: *#!* followed by the name of the interpreter (e.g. /bin/bash)

 Some basic script commands:
 + **read [variable_name]**: asks user input and saves to a variable